Nambili-Samuel/Healthcare/DEFITION.md

 ## Key Aspects of Healthcare

-1. **Preventive Care**: Focuses on preventing diseases through vaccinations, regular screenings, and promoting healthy lifestyles to reduce the risk of illnesses.
+1. **Preventive Care**: Preventive care is a proactive approach within healthcare that focuses on reducing the likelihood of diseases and maintaining health before issues arise.
+It includes various practices and interventions designed to stop diseases from developing or worsening, often through early detection and health education.

 2. **Primary Care**: Often the first point of contact for individuals, including general health check-ups, treatment for common ailments, and referrals to specialists if needed.